yosupCheon/Football-Game/README.md

 <h4>Screen Shot </h4>

 ![demo](src/img/first.png)
-players and teams are pre-defined in the main.cpp.
+Players and teams are pre-defined in the main.cpp.
 Expected features are not yet implemented.
 Current version only simulate pre-defined teams and simulate by itself.